 Customer lifetime value is the total worth to a business of a customer over the whole period of their relationship.
 It’s an important metric as it costs less to keep existing customers than it does to acquire new ones, so increasing the value of your existing customers is a great way to drive growth.

 CLV consists of both keeping existing customers coming back for more and increasing the average order value (AOV) for each purchase.
-We can also talk about CLV as a function of share of wallet, and existing customers tend to spend a higher percentage of their disposable income on brands they trust and with whom they have good experiences.
+We can also talk about CLV as a function of the share of wallet, and existing customers tend to spend a higher percentage of their disposable income on brands they trust and with whom they have good experiences.

 Harvard Business Review has this to say about the importance of share of wallet over plain customer loyalty.
-HBR defines share of wallet as:
+HBR defines the share of wallet as:

 [the] percentage of a customer’s spending within a category that’s captured by a given brand, or store or firm.
 Customers may be very satisfied with your brand and happily recommend it to others—but if they like your competitors just as much (or more), you’re losing sales.
 Making changes to increase satisfaction won’t necessarily help.